India-England test series in table tennis likely this year - ExBulletin

 India-England test series in table tennis likely this year

-The Commonwealth Table Tennis Federation (CTTF) is considering a test series between fierce rivals India and England this year as part of its move to promote racquet sport in member countries.
+The Commonwealth Table Tennis Federation (CTTF) is considering a test series between fierce rivals India and England this year as part of its move to promote racquet sport in member states.

-Speaking to PTI, Kohli said the CTTF has spoken with the Indian and England federations in April-May or October for a bilateral series, which is usually associated with cricket.
+Speak against MOTKohli said the CTTF met with the Indian and England federations in April-May or October for a bilateral series, usually associated with cricket.

 In addition to the Test series, the CTTF plans to host four events, including the Commonwealth Championships, which were last held at Cuttack in 2019.